-Designers can help us further this goal while saving yourself some money and time in the process, thus leads us into our design rules for machining series.
-If you implement these 13 design tips, you can reduce your lead time and costs for machined parts.
-To discuss your unique needs with Modus Advanced, contact us today.
+Designers can help us further this goal while saving yourself some money and time in the process, thus leads us into our design rules for CNC machining series.
+If you implement these 13 design considerations for machined parts, you can reduce your lead time and costs for them.
+To discuss your unique needs with Modus Advanced, contact us today .

 -- Article Continues Below --

 The information below is taken from a webinar hosted by Brian Beck, our Director of Engineering.
-You can watch the full webinar or read on for more information about how to reduce lead times and manufacturing costs for your machined parts.WATCH THE FULL WEBINAR
+You can watch the full webinar or read on for more information about how to reduce lead times and manufacturing costs for your CNC machining project and machined parts.WATCH THE FULL WEBINAR

 Go for Large Inside Corner Radii

-As you design your part, keep in mind that inside corners are difficult to machine square.
+Another design consideration for CNC machining is to keep in mind that inside corners are difficult to machine square.
+CNC machines commonly use a cylindrical cutting tool.
 Sharp inside corners can add a lot of lead time because they may require electrical discharge machining (EDM).
 EDM and specialized tools that create sharp inside corners also add to your total cost.

 In general, the larger the inside corner radius, the better for your lead time.
-Larger inside corner radii allow larger-diameter tools that can run faster, reducing both cost and lead time.
+Larger inside corner radii allow for a larger-diameter tool that can run faster, reducing both cost and lead time.

 Don’t Make Pockets Too Deep

-Deep pockets aren’t necessarily a good thing when it comes to machined parts.
-The deeper the pocket in your design, the longer the tool to cut the inside corners of that pocket will need to be.
-A smaller corner radius inside the pocket will call for a smaller, more specialized tool to create those inside corners.
+Deep pockets aren't necessarily a good thing when it comes to machined parts.
+A deep pocket is considered to be six times the tool diameter and can impact tool access.
+The deeper the pocket in your design, the longer the cutting tool to cut the inside corners of that pocket will need to be.
+A smaller corner radius inside the pocket will call for a smaller, more specialized cutting tool to create those inside corners.

-To reduce lead time and costs for your machined parts, keep your pocket depths to around three times the depth of the tool diameter.
+To reduce lead time and costs for your machined parts, keep your pocket depths to around three times the depth of the tool diameter to simplify tool access.
 When possible, keep inside corner radii as large as you can to allow for a faster run with the tool.
 Smaller is always possible, but it costs you cycle time and actual costs for the part itself.

 Pay Attention to Pre-Drill Tapping Depth

-The drilling depths in your design must be deeper than the tapping depths.
-When you’re designing, keep in mind that every tap on the market has a certain amount of thread lead-in:
+The drilling depths in your design for CNC machining must be deeper than the tapping depths.
+When you're designing, keep in mind that every tap on the market has a certain amount of thread lead-in :